 Safety first!
 Put on your safety glasses!
 Now you can use the jigsaw to cut your shape.
 You'll need to unclamp and reposition the wood during the process.

 Finish the piece with Daly's "Kitchen Wood Treatment."
-This will allow you to use the board for food prep.
+This is a food safe option that will help protect the wood and help it wear well.
 Cover the entire board with treatment and let it sit for several minutes.
 Then wipe off any residue.

 A few notes on cutting board care: Use this board for non-meat products exclusively.
 Bacteria can get caught in the wood and grow, so avoid cutting meat on this surface.
 Wash with soap and water.
 Don't put in the dishwasher.